UmerI02/Travel-Journal/README.md

 * 🌍 Add New Travel Entries: Record your trips with photos, descriptions, and dates.

-* 🗺️ Location Mapping: Pin your travel destinations on a visual map (if applicable).
+* 🗺️ Location Mapping: Pin your travel destinations on a visual map.

 * 📸 Photo Uploads: Include images to make your journal entries come alive.